Syrian war spurs first withdrawal from doomsday Arctic seed vault

 Grethe Evjen, an expert at the Norwegian Agriculture Ministry, said the seeds had been requested by the International Center for Agricultural Research in Dry Areas (ICARDA).
 ICARDA moved its headquarters to Beirut from Aleppo in 2012 because of the war.

-ICARDA wants almost 130 boxes out of 325 it had deposited in the vault, containing a total of 116,000 samples, she told Reuters.
-They will be sent once paperwork is completed, she said.
+ICARDA wants almost 130 boxes out of 325 it had deposited in the vault, containing a total of 116,000 samples, she told Reuters, adding they would be sent once paperwork was completed.

 It would be the first withdrawal from the vault, she said.
 Many seeds from the Aleppo collection have traits resistant to drought, which could help breed crops to withstand climate change in dry areas from Australia to Africa.